David-Durst/embeddedHaskellAetherling/theory/Contribution.md

 # Remains From Old Versions, May Use In Revision Process
+Aetherling automatically applies a rewrite rules-based scheduling to compile from the developer-facing DSL to hardware that trades-off resource utilization and throughput.
+Since the hardware design space is smaller than even the limited systems like RIPL and Rigel, it's rewrite rules can be formally specified and automatically applied in a predictable manner

+Aetherling's DSLs are limited to dataflow applications including image processing.

+'s cognitive load: they must understand their entire program and how it fits anoto the developer and only succeed if uses a set of functional operators us tried to restrict the set of

 What is my contribution:
 I simplified the space-time IR, so it was easier to understand how each operator compiles to hardware.